jpverkamp/blog/content/programming/2020/2020-07-16-an-spf-dns-server.md

 programming/languages:
 - Python
 ---
-The {{< wikipedia "Sender Policy Framework" >}} is one of those things that's really powerful and useful to help prevent phishing and email spam, but can be a royal pain to work with.
+The [[wiki:Sender Policy Framework]]() is one of those things that's really powerful and useful to help prevent phishing and email spam, but can be a royal pain to work with.
 Specifically, SPF is a series of DNS TXT records[^history] with a specific format that can be looked up by any email service to verify that an email was sent by a server that should be authorized to send email on your behalf.
 For example

 ```bash
 "v=spf1 ip4:192.0.2.0/24 ip4:198.51.100.123 a -all"